This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the Germany.

 · Negotiate HoT

-· HoT not binding save for agreed exclusivity and confidentiality provisions
+· HoT are not binding save for agreed exclusivity and confidentiality provisions

-· Most sale packs are hosted on virtual data sites
+· Most data rooms are hosted on virtual data sites

-· Carry out legal due diligence (see Q7)
+· Carry out legal and other due diligence

-· Buyer will arrange a valuation and structural survey
+· Arrange a property valuation and structural survey if required

-· No prescribed form of agreement but industry standard terms depending on market and formally described form
+· No prescribed form of SPA but industry standard terms depending on market circumstances

-· Land purchase agreement requires notarisation in front of a German notary
+· Asset deal SPA requires notarisation in front of a German notary

-· Under certain circumstances cartel clearance is required to effect the sale (depending on income from the property and revenues of the buyer)
+· Under certain circumstances cartel clearance is required (depending on income from the property and revenues of the buyer)

 Signing to closing